AstroNvim/docs/docs/configuration/splitting_up.md

 ## Lazy Loaded Files

-When separating these files into separate files they are lazy loaded by AstroVim and only called when they are needed.
+When separating these files into separate files they are lazy loaded by AstroNvim and only called when they are needed.
 This is particularly useful when configuring plugins when you may want to `require` them.

 For example if you want to add bindings to `nvim-tree` that use the `nvim_tree_callback` function.
 This can be easily achieved with the file `plugins/nvim-tree.lua` with the contents: